TREXXX27/100-Days-Of-Code/readme.md

 **Today's Progress :**

 -    Operating Systems CS-162 course
+-    Starting Hacktobefest 2020!!

 **What I learned :**

--    Semaphores
--    Monitors.
+-    Introduction to Sockets and Networking.

 **Thoughts :**

--    Seems i should shift my GRE exam date...no prep yet for the exam done...Hope its not that costly.
 -    Wish i could meet my friends ...its really depressing here.
+-    Would be making the most out of this Hacktoberfest !

 ---